nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 03 - The Capture.md

 - **Key Event:** Angelica is dragged to a cliffside settlement and placed in a bone cage made of mammoth ribs.
 - **Key Event:** The hunters celebrate their capture of the "Sky Demon."
 - **Key Event:** Angelica reflects on her fall from Commander of the Zenith to a "monster" in a zoo.
-  - _Character Defining Moment:_ **Angelica Vance** — She finds dark humor in her situation, recognizing the irony of her fall.
+  - _Character Defining Moment:_ **Angelica Ward** — She finds dark humor in her situation, recognizing the irony of her fall.
-  - _Key Dialog:_ **Angelica Vance:** "Vane called me a savage once.
+  - _Key Dialog:_ **Angelica Ward:** "Vane called me a savage once.
 If he could see me now, he'd die laughing.
 I've finally found my people, and they put me in a zoo.
 Well played, universe.
 Well played."

 ---